Hinduism: Varnas

 Hindu society has been categorised into four classes, called varṇas.
 They are the Brahmins: Vedic teachers and priests; the Kshatriyas: warriors and kings; the Vaishyas: farmers and merchants; and the Shudras: servants and labourers.

 The Bhagavad Gītā links the varṇa to an individual's duty (svadharma), inborn nature (svabhāva), and natural tendencies (guṇa).
 The Manusmriti categorises the different castes.

 Some mobility and flexibility within the varṇas challenge allegations of social discrimination in the caste system, as has been pointed out by several sociologists, although some other scholars disagree.
 Scholars debate whether the so-called caste system is part of Hinduism sanctioned by the scriptures or social custom.
-And various contemporary scholars have argued that the caste system was constructed by the British colonial regime.
+And various contemporary scholars have argued that the caste system was introduced by the British colonial regime; which is indeed false as it existed even before the westerners came to India.

 A renunciant man of knowledge is usually called Varṇatita or "beyond all varṇas" in Vedantic works.
 The bhiksu is advised to not bother about the caste of the family from which he begs his food.
 Scholars like Adi Sankara affirm that not only is Brahman beyond all varṇas, the man who is identified with Him also transcends the distinctions and limitations of caste.

 Yoga

 In whatever way a Hindu defines the goal of life, there are several methods (yogas) that sages have taught for reaching that goal.
 Yoga is a Hindu discipline which trains the body, mind, and consciousness for health, tranquility, and spiritual insight.
 Texts dedicated to yoga include the Yoga Sutras, the Hatha Yoga Pradipika, the Bhagavad Gita and, as their philosophical and historical basis, the Upanishads.
-Yoga is means, and the four major marga (paths) of Hinduism are: Bhakti Yoga (the path of love and devotion), Karma Yoga (the path of right action), Rāja Yoga (the path of meditation), and Jñāna Yoga (the path of wisdom) An individual may prefer one or some yogas over others, according to his or her inclination and understanding.
+Yoga is means, and the four major marga (paths) of Hinduism are: Bhakti Yoga (the path of love and devotion), Karma Yoga (the path of right action), Rāja Yoga (the path of meditation), and Jñāna Yoga (the path of wisdom) An individual may prefer one or some yogas over others, according to their inclination and understanding.
 Practice of one yoga does not exclude others.
 The modern practice of yoga as exercise (traditionally Hatha yoga) has a contested relationship with Hinduism.

 Symbolism

 Hinduism has a developed system of symbolism and iconography to represent the sacred in art, architecture, literature and worship.
 These symbols gain their meaning from the scriptures or cultural traditions.
-The syllable Om (which represents the Brahman and Atman) has grown to represent Hinduism itself, while other markings such as the Swastika sign represent auspiciousness, and Tilaka (literally, seed) on forehead – considered to be the location of spiritual third eye, marks ceremonious welcome, blessing or one's participation in a ritual or rite of passage.
+The syllable Om (which represents the Brahman and Atman) has grown to represent Hinduism itself, while other markings such as the Swastika (from the Sanskrit: स्वस्तिक, romanized: svastika) a sign that represents auspiciousness, and Tilaka (literally, seed) on forehead – considered to be the location of spiritual third eye, marks ceremonious welcome, blessing or one's participation in a ritual or rite of passage.
 Elaborate Tilaka with lines may also identify a devotee of a particular denomination.
 Flowers, birds, animals, instruments, symmetric mandala drawings, objects, lingam, idols are all part of symbolic iconography in Hinduism.